SEMICeu/.github/profile/README.md

                 <p><u><a href="https://github.com/SEMICeu/iso-19139-to-dcat-ap/tree/dev">ISO:19139 to DCAT-AP PoC</a></u></p>
             </td>
             <td>
-                <p>A proof of concept for the trasnformation of ISO:19139 to GeoDCAT-AP compliant metadata.</p>
+                <p>A proof of concept for the transformation of ISO:19139 to GeoDCAT-AP compliant metadata.</p>
             </td>
             <td>
                 <p>Completed in 2024</p>